Getting Rent On Time

 The second time, again express your condolences and note it in their file.

-The third time, express your condolences and note it in their file, and this time have a conversation to discuss the importance of paying rent on time.
+The third time, express your condolences and note it in their file once more.
+This time have a conversation to discuss the importance of paying rent on time.

 The second and third time a tenant uses an excuse for late rent is where a reasonable line can be drawn between kindness and gullibility.
 Ask if there is anything you can do to help them remember to pay their rent.
 At the end of the discussion, provide them with a written copy of your rental agreement and highlight the section which indicates the promptness of payment.
 The reality is that it seems very unlikely (although technically possible) that multiple grandparents pass away in a manner of months.

-Regardless of the veracity of your tenants’ claims, a grandparent passing away should not impact your tenant’s rent, and having a conversation like this should remind your tenant of their financial obligations while maintaining a strong tenant relationship.
+Regardless of the veracity of your tenants’ claims, a grandparent passing away should not impact your tenant’s rent.
+Having a conversation like this should remind your tenant of their financial obligations while maintaining a strong tenant relationship.
 For other tips on how to build your tenant relationships, see Five Things You Can Do To Keep Your Tenants Happy.